Stranger of Paradise: Final Fantasy Origin: Release

 The game's existence was leaked by industry insiders in May 2021 and was shown during a Square Enix livestream forming part of E3 2021; its platforms are PlayStation 4, PlayStation 5, Windows via the Epic Games Store, Xbox One and Xbox Series X/S. A limited time trial version was also launched alongside the announcement, intended as a standalone demo to elicit feedback from players to finetune the game prior to release.
 During this early promotional stage, Square Enix decided to focus only on the opening section and early premise of the game, keeping other details secret.
-The trailer met with a mixed response from journalists and fans due to its tone and characters designs.
+The trailer met with a mixed response from journalists and fans due to its tone and character designs.
 The demo was balanced so it was approachable using different playstyles, incorporating different job types and difficulty levels.
 At release, the demo was found to not launch due to corrupted files, prompting Square Enix to work on a fix.
 A patch was released on June 15, fixing the corrupted files and allowing the demo to be played.
 The patch came included with first-time downloads.
 Due to the initial troubles, the demo's availability was extended by two days.

 Based on feedback from the first demo, the graphics and performance were improved, and commands were included for players to trigger party support commands manually.
 Nomura originally planned the game's marketing around the mystery of Jack's identity, but Fujiwara told Nomura that many Western fans correctly guessed that Jack was this game's version of Garland.
 In response, Nomura reworked the marketing to focus on how Jack became Garland, with the image of Garland carrying Sara becoming a key image related to both the opening and the second half of the narrative.
 On revealing Jack's identity before the game's release, Fujiwara told Polygon that "the team thought rather than having it suspended up in the air – with players kind of speculating 'Wait, this is a lot more violent than we'd expected.
 This hero character seems to be a lot older and more mature compared to your typical Final Fantasy protagonist' – rather than misleading people, the team felt that it would be better if we were more transparent about what the story was going to be about.
 That's why we decided that we wanted to reveal this as a story about the villain, but that there is a rich story behind it that we want to show".

-The game released on March 18, 2022.
+The game was released on March 18, 2022.
 A second demo was released between October 1 and October 11, allowing players to try out the multiplayer content.
 The demo also included an expanded version of the first demo's single-player content.
 A third and final demo was released on March 10, 2022 and was available until April 19.